csexton/ios-framework-builder/HOWTO.md

-I was inspired a great deal by [Jeff Verkoeyen's iOS Framework](https://github.com/jverkoey/iOS-Framework) guide, however there were a few things the broke when apple released the new 64 bit archetectures.
-Primarily the fact that we now have 32 bit and 64 bit simulator archetectures.
+I was inspired a great deal by [Jeff Verkoeyen's iOS Framework](https://github.com/jverkoey/iOS-Framework) guide, however there were a few things the broke when apple released the new 64 bit architectures.
+Primarily the fact that we now have 32 bit and 64 bit simulator architectures.
 Unfortunatly xcode does not give you any way to specify the archs you want for a simulator build, and I have been unable to figure out how to coax a fat binary build when I am compiling for the simulator.
 I was able to get around this with `xcodebuild` and a few environment variables.
 I also wanted to keep all the frame work building steps together instead of spreading them across different targets.

 At the end of this guide you will have a single aggregate target that will build your library and compile it into a `.framework`.
 The original targets will just build a binary `.a` as normal.